 9. Tail: The tail of a parrot is long, narrow, and pointed.
 It is essential for balance during flight and when perched.
 Parrots use their tail feathers to steer and stabilize themselves in the air.

 10. Tongue: Parrots have a muscular tongue that aids in manipulating food and producing sounds.
 The tongue is flexible and helps in eating, drinking, and communication.
-It can move objects around inside their beak, and some parrots use it to mimic sounds.
+It can move objects around inside its beak, and some parrots use it to mimic sounds.

 11. Nape: The nape is the back part of the parrot’s neck, just below the head.
 It is often an area where feathers are shorter or more loosely arranged, allowing the parrot to move its head with flexibility.
 The nape region may sometimes have unique colors or markings, depending on the species, which can be used in species identification or signaling.
 The nape is also where the parrot’s neck muscles are concentrated, allowing for mobility and helping with grooming and preening.